Campaign Tools and Information

 You may purchase a database containing voter registration information including name, address, telephone number, and voting history.
 This data is available only to those conducting activities related to elections, political activities, or law enforcement.
 The use of voter registration information for other purposes and dissemination of the information to others is a violation of Minnesota law.

-To find out more information on these resources, please visit the Office of the Secretary of State website.
-Or reach them by phone at (651) 201-1378.
+To find out more information on these resources, please visit the Office of the Secretary of State Opens a New Window. website.

 |Automatic Dialing Device Laws

 Automatic dialing devices sometimes used in campaigning are regulated by the State.
-A memorandum from the MN Attorney General’s Office is attached which provides guidance to candidates, political campaigns, political parties, political committees, and others concerning Minnesota’s automatic dialing-announcing device law.
+The office of Attorney General provides guidance to candidates, political campaigns, political parties, political committees, and others concerning Minnesota’s automatic dialing-announcing device law.